Institute for Local Self Reliance, Inc.

 A nonprofit organization

-The Institute for Local Self-Reliance turned 50 years old in 2024 and throughout has been at the forefront of advancing policies and models that support locally driven economies while protecting the climate and reducing inequity.
+For over 50 years, the Institute for Local Self-Reliance (ILSR) has been at the forefront of advancing policies and models that support locally driven economies accountable to people and the planet.

 To learn more about what we’ve accomplished and where we’re headed, take a look at our Annual Reports